People use the excuse that they don’t have enough money to get started in real estate all the time.

-Now there are several variations, but for simplicity sake I’m going to break the lifestyle of aspiring real estate investors into 3 types:
+Now, there are several variations, but for simplicity’s sake, I’m going to break the lifestyle of aspiring real estate investors into 3 types:

-Now, all three have incredible upsides and discouraging downsides but ultimately you have to decide which one you want to become, and what lifestyle your willing to embody while you put the work in to make your dreams come true.
+Now, all three have incredible upsides and discouraging downsides, but ultimately, you have to decide which one you want to become and what lifestyle you’re willing to embody while you put the work in to make your dreams come true.

 Remember at this point you still have $950.
 Let’s see what happens down each path separately:

 You need to hustle and get your license so you can cover your bases.
 Being a traditional buyer/seller agent is a great way to make a good living and to build up capital relatively quick, if you’re willing to work!

 I’d suggest checking out a convenient online licensing school, as they run typically around $300 and are structured in a way where you can up your study time and be ready to take the test in a few months.